TarikHuber/material-ui-responsive-drawer/README.md

 The ResponsiveDrawer has the same properties as the [Material-UI Drawer](http://www.material-ui.com/#/components/drawer).
 The ResponsiveAppBar has the same properties as the [Material-UI AppBar](http://www.material-ui.com/#/components/app-bar).

-There are some properties that should always be the same in this three components:
+There are some properties that should always be the same in the three components:
 * **width** - if the width of the drawer is set to a specific value the width of the BodyContainer should be set to the same to avoid overlapping.
 Default is 256.
-* **openSecondary** - defines on witch side the Drawer will open so the BodyContainer should also have the same value for this property.
+* **openSecondary** - defines which side the Drawer will open from so the BodyContainer should also have the same value for this property.
 Default is false.
-* **breakPoint** - defines on witch size of the window the Drawer will be closed (small windows) or open and docked (large windows).
+* **breakPoint** - defines the size of the window where the Drawer will close (small windows) or open/docked (large windows).
 Default is 'medium'.
 You can add custom break points to the `redux-responsive` implementation and change the breakPoint for the ResponsiveDrawer.
-More about that you can find [here](https://github.com/AlecAivazis/redux-responsive#using-custom-breakpoints)
+More about this can be found [here](https://github.com/AlecAivazis/redux-responsive#using-custom-breakpoints)

-All this properties are **optional**.
+All of these properties are **optional**.

 To use the actions for changing the drawer properties we will need some more code.
-For example we can change the `responsive` state of the drawer by calling the action `setResponsive` that needs a boolean as parameter witch defines if the drawer is responsive or not.
+For example we can change the `responsive` state of the drawer by calling the action `setResponsive`, which takes a boolean as parameter and defines if the drawer is responsive or not.

 The actions available in this module are: `toggleDrawerOpen`, `toggleDrawerDock`, `setDrawerOpen(open)`, `setResponsive(responsive)`.